2026 Town Election Voting Resources

 • cannot vote at the polls due to religious beliefs

-• If you are eligible to vote absentee you may request a ballot using the Absentee ballot application.
+• If you are eligible to vote absentee, you may request a ballot using the Absentee ballot application.